What is a California Employee Theft Bond?

 Who Needs a California Employee Theft Bond?

-Employee theft bonds are optional bonds that are purchased by companies who have employees in high-risk positions.
+Employee theft bonds are optional bonds that are purchased by companies that have employees in high-risk positions.

 These positions include: